 The idea behind prescribing buprenorphine in an office setting for opioid use disorder is to provide an alternative to traditional 'drug programs.'
 Your particular plan is individualized to your needs.
 You may benefit from attending a support group.
 You may consider self-help groups like Narcotics Anonymous or SMART Recovery.
 If you need individual counseling beyond the brief counseling sessions offered by Dr. Simon you may be referred to another qualified counselor, therapist or physician.
 Occasionally it is necessary to refer to an outpatient treatment program in addition to being prescribed buprenorphine/naloxone here.
 Usually, however, such referrals are not necessary.
 The point is, in this practice there is no cookie cutter approach to treatment.
 Different people sometimes do better with different treatment approaches.

 This treatment seems too expensive.

 Many people come to us spending $70-100 per day buying drugs off the street to support their habit.
 If you spend $70 a day on drugs, that's equal to $2,100 per month.
-Treatment through this office will cost $810 of professional fees the first month, and then $480 per month until stabilization permits less frequent visits.
-In addition, there are discounts for paying monthly at the beginning of each month.
+For patients without health insurance treatment through this office will cost $830 to $980 of professional fees the first month, and then $510 to $600 per month until stabilization permits less frequent visits.
+If you have accepted health insurance you will pay considerably less out-of-pocket for treatment.